7 Web Design Mistakes That Could Be Scaring Away Your Visitors

 2. A Haunting User Experience

 Think about the last experience you had at a brick-and-mortar store.
 Did the floor layout, decor, and atmosphere invite and engage you?
-Or did tight aisles, overly-intrusive sensory elements or a labyrinth-like setup negatively affect your shopping experience?
-Whatever your experience, we’ll take a guess that it will largely determine whether you visit that store again.
+Or did tight aisles, overly-intrusive sensory elements, or labyrinth-like setup negatively affect your shopping experience?
+Whatever your experience, we’ll take a guess that it largely determined whether or not you wanted to visit that store again.

 It’s the same with your website.